syncfusion-content/xamarin-docs/Xamarin/SfListView/Working-with-SfListView.md

 {% endhighlight %}

-### Limitation in Scroll to Row Index
+#### Limitation in Scroll to Row Index

-* When [AutoFitMode](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~AutoFitMode.html) is `Height`, scroll animation will be disabled by default in android and iOS platforms.
+* When [AutoFitMode](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~AutoFitMode.html) is `Height` or grouping is enabled, scroll animation will be disabled by default in android and iOS platforms.
 * If [ScrollToRowIndex](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.LayoutBase~ScrollToRowIndex.html) method is called while loading the `SfListView`, then set `disableAnimation` as `true` to scroll to appropriate row index, else view doesn't scrolled in android.

 ## Events